 That’s why I started looking for an easy-to-use blog platform that could work as a reliable “storage” for stuff I didn’t want to forget about, without being interested in sharing posts with other people at first.
-That was also the reason why I had no problem with predating my first three posts (a deadly sin for bloggers?) which I also shared on my Facebook wall before the blog was born: I wanted to know when exactly I found out about these links.
+That was also the reason why I had no problem with predating my first post (a deadly sin for bloggers?) which I also shared on my Facebook wall before the blog was born: I wanted to know when exactly I found out about this link.
 Don’t ask why, I just thought it may be of importance to me one day.
 No matter what, I still use this predating possibility from time to time to rearrange posts on my blog just to put photographs in a “right”, visually appealing order.
 I guess you have to live with that, “burn down the walls that say YOU CAN’T” and stuff…

 The last months on Tumblr were just great: I met a lot of interesting people (I won’t give any names because I’m afraid that I could forget some of you guys who make my dashboard an inspiration source and my inbox a slow-motion chat with friends, but I guess you know who you are), I found photos by and information on so many amazing photographers/artists, and I had a lot of fun with you guys, thanks for that!